Last Updated on November 1, 2022

 What if there is no ballot slip for the party I want to vote for?

 Cannot find your slip?
 Tell the Sadranim and they will bring more slips.
-Over 8.5 million ballot slips for each and every party have been printed for this election.
+Over 8.5 million ballot slips for each and every party have been printed for the elections.

 The blank ballot slip

 There are also plain white, blank ballot slips that you can use.
-If you want to voice your abstention, insert one of the blank slips into the blue envelope.
+If you want to voice your personal protest or abstention, insert one of the blank slips into the blue envelope.

 Any ballot slip that has been defaced in any way, will not be counted; tears, marks, scribbles etc.